IRT-SystemX/dqm-ml/README.md

                 name: "fid"
 ```

-The result file produced at the end of pipeline if a yaml file containig the  pipeline configuration file augmented  with a "score" field in each item, containing the corresponding metrics computed scores.
+The result file produced at the end of thpipeline is a yaml file containig the  pipeline configuration file augmented  with a "score" field in each item, containing the corresponding metrics computed scores.

-Example of result _score:
+Example of result_score:

 ```
 pipeline_definition: